Manual Introduction

 What are the common characteristics of anticipatory action?

-Even though anticipatory action can be implemented differently across organisations (e.g. humanitarian organisations, but also governments or communities themselves) and with different approaches and methodologies and scales, three key parameters are generally agreed upon:
+Even though anticipatory action can be implemented differently across organizations and with different approaches, methodologies, and scales, three key parameters are generally agreed upon:

-2. Time factor: Anticipatory action is implemented in the window of opportunity between an early warning, forecast or pre-disaster risk assessment and when a hazard occurs.
+2. Time factor: Anticipatory action is implemented in the window of opportunity after an early warning, forecast or pre-disaster risk assessment is available but before the hazard impacts fully materialize.

 See toolbox below for further readings, especially the A short overview of anticipatory action.